jgraichen/salt-tower/README.md

       - second
 ```

-Pillar top items are ordered and processed in order of appearance.
-You can therefore define identical matchers multiple times.
+##### Common includes

+You do not need to define a matcher at all, the files will be included for all minions.
+You also can use globs to match multiple files, e.g. include all files from `common/`.

 ```yaml
 base:
   - common/*
 ```

-You do not need to define a matcher at all, the files will be included for all minions.
-You also can use globs to match multiple files, e.g. include all files from `common/`.
+##### Grains

+The top file itself is rendered using the default renderer (`yaml|jinja`).
+Therefore you can use e.g. `grains` to include specific files.

 ```yaml
 base: